-As long as you have the right proportions of well liquor and call drinks, you can meet all kinds of customer preferences.
-Call drinks will always generate more profit because they’re higher quality, meaning you can charge more for them.
+As long as you have the right proportions of well liquor and call beverages, you can meet all kinds of customer preferences.
+Call drink options will always generate more profit because they’re higher quality, meaning you can charge more for them.

 Organizing your bar for profitability doesn’t happen overnight, though.
 Keeping track of your inventory is step one to a successful venture, but it’s exhausting when you have to count bottles manually.

 How do you get around such tedious labor?
 With BinWise, our bar inventory software.
 Track your purchases in real-time, take inventory without manual data entry, and see which items are profitable versus those that aren’t.

 You can also scan over 100 items per minute with our inventory scanning app, BinScan.
 There's nothing better than an efficient barcode scanner app for inventory.
 Schedule a demo to see how BinWise is the only bar inventory management program you need.